piotrplenik/clean-code-php/README.md

 Imagine if you run a restaurant and you keep track of your inventory: all your tomatoes, onions, garlic, spices, etc. If you have multiple lists that you keep this on, then all have to be updated when you serve a dish with tomatoes in them.
-If you only have one list, there's only one place to update!
+If you only have one list, there's only one place to update it!

 Often you have duplicate code because you have two or more slightly different things, that share a lot in common, but their differences force you